Jessica Sipos

-Jessica Sipos is a Canadian actor.
+Jessica Sipos is a Canadian actress.
 She is best known for playing Sarah on Chesapeake Shores, Hayley on UnREAL and Cassandra Savage on The CW’s Legends of Tomorrow.

 Life and career

 Sipos was born in Victoria, British Columbia.
 She is of ethnic Hungarian descent from Croatia.
 Her older brother is actor Shaun Sipos.

 She has had guest roles on the television series Dark Matter, Wynonna Earp, and Legends of Tomorrow, as well as recurring roles in Ascension and Slasher.
-Her film roles have included Dead on Campus, Cold Deck, Signed, Sealed, Delivered: To the Altar and A Daughter's Revenge.
+Her film roles have included Dead on Campus; Cold Deck; Signed, Sealed, Delivered: To the Altar and A Daughter's Revenge.
 She plays the lead role in the Canadian movie Goliath.